privacy-scaling-explorations/acceleration-program/Doc/FAQ.md

 ## Application Related Questions

-### How To Determin Whether a Project Has Been Work on at Present?
+### How To Determine Whether a Project Has Been Work on at Present?

 If you come across a “proposal pending” tag, check if the proposal is still in its early stages.
 In such cases, you may want to submit your own proposal to compete.
 Conversely, if a proposal has already undergone an interview or evaluation process, the competition window may have closed.